CodingLife1024/blog-content/binge-watching-in-exam-week.md

 # Confessions of a Chronic Binge-watcher
 ## 03/03/2024

-Procrastination – the art of delaying the inevitable with reckless abandon.
-As a self-proclaimed connoisseur of this fine art, I've perfected the craft to new heights, especially when it comes to my addiction to binge-watching crime shows during exam season.
+Procrastination – the art of delaying the task at hand till the absolute last minute.
+As a self-proclaimed connoisseur of this fine art, I've painstakingly perfected the craft and taken it to new heights, especially when it comes to my addiction to binge-watching crime shows during exam season.

 It all starts normally enough.
 There I am, sitting at my desk, surrounded by textbooks and notes, ready to conquer the world (or at least my upcoming exams).
 But then, like a siren's call from the depths of the internet, I hear it – the enticing call of the urge to take a break (after 15 minutes of study).
 And just like that, my fate is sealed.